 Trading College aim to train people with all levels of investing experience and help their students maximise their potential.
 They say they are a community and that all their courses are designed according to student feedback.
 It was set up by ex-footballer Lee Sandford, who once trained on a Greg Secker two day course.

 What’s on offer? – There are a variety of trading courses on offer including the Pro Trading System training program for beginners.
 There are online courses as well as day courses you can attend.
 You can repeat the course for free within six months.

 Cost – Prices vary depending on whether you take an online course or choose to attend a course in person, although they do not list the prices on the website.
-Prices vary from £997 + VAT to £2,497 + VAT for the Pro Trading System training program, with the software included in the price.
-Monthly membership to their website costs £47 but does give a discount of £500 per course.
+The total beginner’s course requires a £50 deposit, which is refunded to you if you complete the courses – there are no other costs.

 Reputation – There is a mixed reaction across the web.
 There are, again, testimonials from those who have said that the courses have been a good grounding for their investment career.
 Others, however, have said they felt it had more to do with selling indicators and software than providing great training.